HomeDev GuideAPI Reference

 • Target– Assigning a value (Reference) to this property refines the result set to FeedItems representing activities targeting the identified entity.

 You can apply the specifications of the FeedItemFilter in conjunction with one another.
-Each specification, which is assigned a value in the filter, further refines the result set (that is, a logical AND).
+Each specification, assigned a value in the filter, further refines the result set (a logical AND).
 In the following example, a page of FeedItems is retrieved for a particular subscriber.

 IFeedService feedService;